scriven42/ModNunchuck/README.md

 ## ModNunchuck

-This contains files required for using the Multichuck Adaptor for Raspberry Pi
+This contains files required for using the Wii Nunchuck for Raspberry Pi.

 ### Requirements